Dr. Mark is a veterinarian. He works mostly with dogs and also spends time training and caring for his own canine

 Looks at the toy that you throw without fetching, may get excited but do something else like dig a hole

 Will Your New Dog Do Well in Their New Home?

 Shelter personnel may not have much time to devote to evaluating each dog, so although they may take out the obviously aggressive or fear-biter animals, it is still up to you to figure out which dog is going to do well with your family.
-This is not a temperament test, and it should done by his new family, not by a professional dog handler.
+This is not a temperament test, and it should be done by his new family, not by a professional dog handler.
 What you want to find out during this test is if the dog is going to work out in your environment.

 Here are a few steps you should follow to find out if that dog to see is going to get along:

 - Ask to take the dog away from the shelter: The shelter will not always allow you to take a dog home for evaluation, but it is very important since not all dogs are going to act the same inside the shelter.
-Tell them about the new adoptees home environment, if they ask.
-If they also make you fill out paperwork and a questionnaire, as well as leaving a deposit, do not be surprised.
+Tell them about the new adoptees' home environment, if they ask.
+If they also make you fill out paperwork and a questionnaire, or leave a deposit, do not be surprised.